On infinitesimal contraction analysis for hybrid systems: Main result

 \section{Main result}

-The main contribution of this paper is the provision of local (or \emph{infinitesimal}) conditions under which the distance between any pair of trajectories in a hybrid system (as measured by the intrinsic metric defined in \eqref{eq:d}) is globally bounded by an exponential envelope.
+The main contribution of this paper is the provision of local (or \emph{infinitesimal}) conditions under which the distance between any pair of trajectories in a hybrid system (as measured by the intrinsic function defined in \eqref{eq:d}) is globally bounded by an exponential envelope.
 These conditions are made precise in Theorem \ref{thm:main} and Corollary \ref{cor:main}.
-In the case when the system satisfies a continuous contraction condition within each domain of the hybrid system as well as a discrete nonexpansion condition through the reset map between domains, this exponential envelope is decreasing in time so that the intrinsic distance between trajectories decreases exponentially in time, i.e., the system is contractive.
+In what follows, we will only check infinitesimal contractivity conditions on a \emph{contraction region} $\C\subset\D$, that is, a forward-invariant subset ($\xi\in\C$ implies $\phi(t,0,\xi)\in\C$ for all $t\ge 0$) that descends to a simply-connected subset in the quotient.